Guseyn/EHTML/README.md

     }
   ```

-  And you would like to display only song that shorter than '3:30' in length.
+  And you would like to display only songs that shorter than '3:30' in length.
 Then your html code would be something like this:

   ```html
     <e-json